mrsilver76/itunes_playlist_exporter/README.md

 This script allows you to (optionally) upload your playlists to Plex.

-To enable this, this script treats iTunes as the primary store of playlists and mirrors the content to Plex. _**All non-smart Plex playlists solely associated with a music library (defined within the script) will be deleted and replaced**_.
+In order to keep playlists between iTunes and Plex in sync, the script treats iTunes as the primary store of playlists and mirrors the content to Plex.
+As a result _**all non-smart Plex playlists solely associated with a music library (defined within the script) will be deleted and replaced**_.

 The following playlist types will not be deleted:
 *  Playlists that contains content outside of the music library (eg. someone elses playlists or a playlist of video files)
 *  Smart playlists generated within Plex

-> :warning: It is not recommended to use this script if you create and maintain music playlists within Plex.
+> **If you do not want to delete playlists in Plex, then you should use `/D` from the command line.**

 ## Requirements